 The LEGO Mindstorms kits come with a visual programming tool called RIS.
 You are welcome to play around with this if you would like, but for the course we will be using a more traditional C-based programming language: brickOS.
-More information will be presented during the first classes and lab.
-Our labs will be held in the MS Lab (CIT 167).
+More information will be presented during the first classes, and the second lab focuses on brickOS.